vestalux/sljekyll/_libraries/stowmarket-library.md

 branch-post-code: IP14 1EX
 branch-tel: 01449 700549
 branch-fax: 01449 672629
-branch-news: Please note that there is vehicular access to the library via Milton Road, contrary to local signs indicating a road closure.
+branch-news: Please note that the library will be opening at the later time of 10am on Thursday 4 May due to a staff meeting.
 branch-friends: Friends of Stowmarket Library
 branch-friends-url: /about/member-organisations/friends-of-stowmarket-library
 branch-social-media: y